0xfuje/0xfuje/README.md

 - 👋 Hi, I’m @0xfuje
-- 💻 I'm a frontend + web3 dev who's passionate about coding
+- 💻 I'm web3 dev (front-end + solidity)
-- 📖 Currently learning Solidity and web3 stuff + participating in hackathons
+- 📖 Focusing on blockchain security + starting audit contests
-- 💼 Looking for work and freelance opportunities
+- 📓 Looking for auditors / bug hunters to learn and grow together
 <!---
 web3wolf/web3wolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.